Mercedes-Benz B-Class (W246): Canada

 In Canada, for the pre-facelift model, there was only one trim level (B250 Sports Tourer) offered in FWD.
 But in 2015, a second trim level was added for the facelift (B250 Sports Tourer and B250 4Matic AWD).
-Both trim levels feature standard heated seats, an auto start/stop, a seven-speed dual clutch transmission, and a 2.0-litre turbo-cylinder making up to 208 horsepower and 258 lb-ft of torque.
-The trim differences between the two are subtle but lie in the B250 Sports Tourer FWD acceleration of 0–100 km/h in 6.8 seconds, while the 4Matic AWD has better traction control thanks to its all-wheel-drive suspension and a slightly quicker acceleration time of 0–100 km/h in 6.7 seconds.
+Both trim levels feature standard heated seats, an auto start/stop, a seven-speed dual clutch transmission, and a 2.0-litre turbo-cylinder making up to 208 hp and 258 lbft of torque.
+The trim differences between the two are subtle but lie in the B250 Sports Tourer FWD acceleration of 0–100 km/h (62 mph) in 6.8 seconds, while the 4Matic AWD has better traction control thanks to its all-wheel-drive suspension and a slightly quicker acceleration time of 0–100 km/h in 6.7 seconds.

 The B250 offers a wide selection of packages to choose from:

 The Versatility package adds a powered front driver's seat with powered lumbar support, with the addition of auto-dimming rearview and side mirrors, power-folding mirror controls, a universal garage door opener, and a storage system dubbed Easy Vario Plus that adds a flat-folding front passenger seat, fore and aft sliding rear seats, a height-adjustable cargo floor, and enhanced iPhone connectivity via Apple CarPlay.
 The Premium Package adds a black fabric roof-liner and panoramic sunroof, dual-zone auto HVAC, a rearview camera, navigation, DVD player and blindspot assist.
 And lastly, the Sport package adds an AMG-style appearance, an AMG sporty front bumper, 18-inch AMG alloy wheels, sport brakes, lowered suspension, direct steering, AMG floor mats, black leather seats, and carbon-look trim, while additional options include partial LED headlamps, keyless proximity access, satellite radio, and parking assist.